 Vienna’s museums have phenomenal collections, many of which have developed from the Habsburg period.
 This morning, after a talk in the hotel, we visit the Kunsthistorisches Museum, one of Europe’s finest collections of Old Masters.
-Its many highlights include works by Caravaggio, Breugel and Velázquez, which showcase the tastes of the Renaissance Emperors.
-After some free time for lunch, we then visit the nearby Weltmuseum, a wonderful ethnology museum with cultural artefacts from around the world, and the Museum of Musical Instruments, whose collection of Renaissance and baroque instruments is one of the finest in the world.
-Returning to the hotel, there is time to relax before we attend a performance (TBA).
+Its many highlights include works by Caravaggio, Breugel and Velázquez.
+After free time for lunch, we then visit the nearby Weltmuseum, an ethnology museum with cultural artefacts from around the world, and the fine Museum of Musical Instruments.
+Returning to the hotel, there is time to relax before we attend a performance at the Vienna State Opera.
 (B)

 This morning we travel by boat along the Danube through the scenic Wachau valley.
 The natural beauty of the valley, along with the importance of the terraced vineyards in the development of wine making in central Europe, have seen it listed as a UNESCO World Heritage site.
 On arrival in Spitz, we enjoy lunch and a wine tasting together, to sample the region’s specialities.
 In the afternoon, we visit the spectacularly situated Melk Abbey, a Benedictine institution established in the 11th century and rebuilt in the Baroque to honour the house of Babenberg, Austria’s first ruling dynasty.
 Return to the hotel by coach; evening at leisure.
 (B, L)